He loves me. He loves me not.

 Avoidants usually put a calm face in stressful or anxious situations.

-8. First Move
+8. Make the First Move

 Why does he get to play hard-to-get all the time?
+Because a person comes to the avoidant, not the other way around.

 If it works, well played.